RazorPhaser/angular-tutorial/src/chapters/chapter06-reactive-forms.md

     const requestOptions = { withCredentials: true };
     ```

-    <div class="alert alert-info" role="alert">You will need to pass in this.options as the last parameter for all of our http calls.</div>
+    <div class="alert alert-info" role="alert">You will need to pass in requestOptions as the last parameter for all of our http calls.</div>

 1. Before we create our save method we need to import the Todo class so that our data is typed when we pass it from the service the component.